The Renters' Rights Act 2025

 Tenants Gain a Right to Keep Pets

 Tenants now have a statutory right to request permission to keep a pet in their home.
-Landlords cannot operate blanket 'no pets' policies and must respond to all pet requests within 42 days.
-Silence is treated as consent.
+Landlords cannot operate blanket 'no pets' policies and must respond to all pet requests in writing within 28 days.

 LandlordsTenants